-Over the last four years, the Islamic State (IS), though a late entry in the already crowded jihadi battlefield of Afghanistan, has managed to spread its terror across Afghanistan.
-Reports of IS presence in Afghanistan began doing rounds in 2014, when disenchanted members of the Taliban sought allegiance with the larger Islamic State due to internal divisions over territorial control and taxation.
+Over the last four years, the Islamic State (IS), though a late entry in the already crowded jihadi battlefield of the country, has managed to spread its terror across Afghanistan.
+Reports of IS presence in Afghanistan began doing the rounds in 2014, when disenchanted members of the Taliban sought allegiance with the larger Islamic State due to internal divisions over territorial control and taxation.
 In January 2015, IS announced its extension to Khorasan, a region including parts of Afghanistan, Pakistan, and Central Asia.
 Most recently, Islamic State-Khorasan Province (ISKP) claimed responsibility for a lethal suicide attack in Kabul that saw the death of 31 people, including journalists.
 This article aims to explain why ISKP has proven resilient in maintaining and expanding its presence in Afghanistan, despite facing persistent attacks on its territory and leadership structure by multiple stakeholders.

 ISKP’s Rise in Nangarhar